Now that you know what the Net Promoter Score (NPS) is, let’s review how to calculate it.

-The number on the scale that a customer chooses is then classified into one of the categories: “Detractors,” “Passives,” and “Promoters.”
+Based on the number a customer chooses, they’re classified into one of the following categories: “Detractors,” “Passives,” and “Promoters.”

 You can think of the NPS system as similar to a four-star system on an online review, but the NPS scale gives you a broader way (and a more accurate method) to measure customer’s opinions.